Tagline: Terror beyond your wildest dreams.

 This is tired, frivolous fare, but you can’t deny the fascination of seeing Robert Englund in drag.
 Nor can you deprive yourself of the opportunity to watch his crater-faced alter ego picking at a past victim pizza, or spouting cod oriental philosophies as he prepares for an invisible battle with Alison’s kung-fu brother.
 Most dizzying is an absurd Freddy rap buried somewhere in the closing credits, a slick production with a troupe of sister soul singers and lines like ‘With a hat like a vagabond; standing like a flasher; Mr Big Time; Fred Krueger, dream crasher.’

-After all the visual hoo-ha it comes down to an old-fashioned O.K.
-Corral-style standoff, in which Alice calls on the teachings of her mother and a Dream Master rhyme that explains, ‘Evil shall see itself and it shall die’, which in the case of Krueger is not all that hard to believe.
-Serenaded by a choir of little girls in a Gothic church, Alice uses some of the karate skills she inherited from her brother’s departed soul to kick Freddy’s ugly arse, before using our anti-hero’s reflection to damn him to commercial purgatory for at least another year.
+After all the visual hoo-ha, it comes down to an old-fashioned O.K.
+Corral-style standoff, in which Alice calls on the teachings of her mother and a Dream Master rhyme as she attempts to banish Krueger to commercial purgatory for at least another year.

 After trapping Alice and ‘major league hunk’ Brad in a Groundhog Day style time cycle, Freddy sets his meat hooks on bugphobe Debbie, causing her to metamorphose into a giant cockroach in a bone crunching, flesh flopping sequence of awe-inducing ingenuity.
-Not satisfied with simply watching her squirm however, Krueger places his prey inside a giant trap, squishing her into a sallow splatter of goo.
+Not satisfied with simply watching her squirm, Krueger then places his prey inside a giant trap, squishing her into a sallow splatter of goo.

 Most Absurd Moment